OILEGA/alx-low_level_programming/0x1C-makefiles/README.md

  ### Macros
-      - By using macros, we can avoid repeating text entries and makefile is easy to modify.
+   By using macros, we can avoid repeating text entries and makefile is easy to modify.
-      -  Macros are referred to by placing the name in either parentheses or curly braces and preceding it with $ sign.
+   Macros are referred to by placing the name in either parentheses or curly braces and preceding it with $ sign.
    E.g. $(CC) main.o factorial.o hello.o -o prog
-      -  Internal macros are predefined in make
+   Internal macros are predefined in make
-      -  “make -p” to display a listing of all the macros, suffix rules and targets in effect for the current build.
+   “make -p” to display a listing of all the macros, suffix rules and targets in effect for the current build.

  ### NOTE
   An explicit rule says when and how to remake one or more files, called the rule’s targets.
 It lists the other files that the targets depend on, called the prerequisites of the target, and may also give a recipe to    use to create or update the targets.
-See [Writing Rules].
+See Writing Rules.
   An implicit rule says when and how to remake a class of files based on their names.
 It describes how a target may depend on a file with a name similar to the target and gives a recipe to create or update such a target.
 See [Using Implicit Rules].
   A variable definition is a line that specifies a text string value for a variable that can be substituted into the text later.